Date of Award

 Both post-combustion CO2 capture technologies are then compared in terms of performance and cost for different ranges of fuel type, fuel cost, plant size, and CO2 capture system train size.
 A probabilistic cost difference analysis is also used to compare these technologies.
 The aminebased CO2 capture system is found to have a higher revenue requirement in all the case studies and only a 2% chance of having a lower revenue requirement than the advanced amine system in the probabilistic cost difference.
 Combined, these results suggest that the advanced amine system will have a cost advantage over the ammonia system in most cases, in the absence of significant new improvements in the ammonia system design.
 Finally, the importance of these estimates for policy makers is discussed.

-Versteeg, Paul L., "Advanced Amine and Ammonia Systems for Greenhouse Gas Control at Fossil Fuel Power Plants" (2012).
+Versteeg, Peter L., "Advanced Amine and Ammonia Systems for Greenhouse Gas Control at Fossil Fuel Power Plants" (2012).
 Dissertations.
-Paper 120.
+120.